Serdyuk-prog/100-days-of-code/log.md

 ### Day 4: February 1 2022, Tuesday

-**Today's Progress**: Today I started an training project featured in "The Web Developer Bootcamp" by Colt Steele.
+**Today's Progress**: Today I started a training project featured in "The Web Developer Bootcamp" by Colt Steele.
 This project compiles all topics that I learned while studying this course.

+### Day 5: February 2 2022, Wednesday

+**Today's Progress**: Still coding a training project.
+Today I implemented full CRUD functionality to the app!